-We were asked by a client to photograph the tomb of a specific person -- a baron, no less -- at Père-Lachaise, Paris's cemetery to the east, the famous one.
+We were asked to photograph the tomb of a specific person -- a baron, no less -- at Père-Lachaise, Paris's cemetery to the east, the famous one.
 On a slightly grey day, we hopped on the 69 bus and headed out that way.

 The cemetery was created in 1804 and was not popular until some famous people buried in other parts of Paris - Molière, Abélard and Héloise, Lafontaine - were dug up and moved there.
 This seems to have inspired people who thought they'd like to spend eternity next to those fine folks, and Père-Lachaise became hugely la mode for the dead.
 Everybody who was anybody wanted to be buried there.
 With the incredible crowding in of some million burials, of which there are 70,000 graves today, it does seem as if everyone who ever died in Paris is buried there.

 The tourists go there to find the graves of Jim Morrison, Edith Piaf, Seurat, Modigliani, Pissarro, Corot, Chopin, Wilde, Balzac, Hugo, Colette, politicians, war heroes, scientists, academics, and more.
 (The link above lists just about every celebrity.)
 The locals use the place as a park for the many trees make for cleaner air than in much of the rest of Paris.
 The genealogist goes there to try to tie up loose ends in family research.
 There is no denying that it is very beautiful and also very crowded.